pyth-network/pyth-crosschain/governance/xc_admin/packages/xc_admin_cli/README.md

 # Pyth Cross-chain Governance Admin CLI Program

-This program allows you to do a couple of features such as:
+The goal of this CLI is interacting with the Pyth Squads multisig.
+It allows to :

+- Make proposals :
+  - `accept-authority`
-- accept-authority
+  - `upgrade-program`
-- upgrade-program
+  - `init-price`
-- init-price
+  - `propose-token-transfer`
+- Interact with proposals :
-- parse-transaction
+  - `approve`
-- approve
+  - `activate`
-- propose-token-transfer
+- Inspect proposals :
-- activate
+  - `parse-transaction`

 ## Usage